 Epcot is a park in transition as Future World continues to be reimagined.
 What remains a lighthouse for the park is the back half, World Showcase.
 Made up of 11 pavilions that represent countries from around the world, this area is Walt Disney World’s most adult aspect of a theme park.
 There’s food and drinks, shows, shops, exhibits, and attractions sprinkled throughout the pavilions.
 In this post, we’re going to rank the 11 pavilions from worst to first, discussing why each country falls where it does.

 This is a website on the internet so we love ranking things even when there’s no reason to.
-While you could certainly use this as a guide on which pavilion to spend the most time in, we’d still recommend spending time in each pavilion. while you may take it as overly positive, there truly isn’t a pavilion that I dislike.
+While you could certainly use this as a guide on which pavilion to spend the most time in, we’d still recommend spending time in each pavilion.
+Maybe you’ll take this as overly positive, there truly isn’t a pavilion that I dislike.
 Instead it’s just pavilions I like more than others.

 Obviously, the rankings are subjective as I likely have different architectural, dining and entertainment tastes than you.
 I do try to see past that and look into the quality over personal preference but there’s only so much one can do.
 At the very least, we can all agree that the Three Caballeros are a worldwide treasure, right?
 Right?!!?
 Anyway, if you disagree with the rankings or, better yet, if you think they are perfect, then please let me know in the comments!